 Throughout her life, my wife had always talked about getting proposed to in Disney, didn’t happen.
 She talked about getting married in Disney, didn’t happen.
 She wanted to announce her pregnancy in Disney, didn’t happen.

-We had planned our trip to Disney in May.
+We had planned a trip to Disney towards the end of 2017.
 When we found out we were pregnant in January, we decided this would be a perfect opportunity to announce our baby’s name in Disney, so we did.

 We had his name engraved in a child’s pair of Mickey ears and placed the ears in front of the castle and formally announced the name of our first son.
 The second I saw his name engraved on the hat, a new wave of reality hit me because I saw his name spelled out on something for the first time.
 Good vibes.